modernxmpp/modernxmpp/README.md

-# ModernXMPP documentation site
+# Modern XMPP documentation site

-This site aims to be a one-stop reference for implementing XMPP in modern times.
+This site aims to be [a one-stop reference](https://docs.modernxmpp.org/) for implementing XMPP in modern times.

 It is far from complete.
 PRs welcome!